-The Central Asia Trade Forum is one of the largest annual events promoting regional trade and connectivity in Central Asia and has evolved into a widely-recognized brand name.
-Each year, the forum brings together private firms, technical experts, and policy makers to exchange ideas, stay abreast of new technologies and trade developments, assess demand in foreign markets, and make trade deals.
+The Central Asia Trade Forum is one of the largest annual events promoting regional trade and connectivity in Central Asia and has evolved into a widely-recognized brand.
+Last year the forum brought together over 1,000 entrepreneurs, private firms, technical experts, and policy makers to exchange ideas, stay abreast of new technologies and trade developments and make trade deals.

 The first Central Asia Trade Forum was held in Bishkek, Kyrgyzstan in 2011.
 Since then, Kazakhstan has hosted the last six consecutive forums.
 This year’s event will be hosted in Tashkent, Uzbekistan.

 This year’s Central Asia Trade Forum theme is New Horizons in Trade and Investment.

 MAIN SESSIONS LED BY LEADING ORGANIZATIONS IN THE REGION

 • Trade and Investment Risks and Opportunities